rxrossi/availability-rest/README.md

 Where `start` and `end` are the numbers of minutes from the start of the week, 0 represents 0 minutes of Sunday, 1440 represents 0 minutes of Monday

-Bellow there is an example of payload for POST and GET methods with comments of the time that they represent
+Bellow there is an example of payload for PUT and GET methods with comments of the time that they represent

 ```js
 ;[